solarwinds/appoptics-apm-node/docs/api.md

 // An asynchronous `run` function.
 //
 // Rather than callback directly, you give the done argument.
-// This tells AppOptics when your instrumented code is done running.
+// This tells the agent when your instrumented code is done running.
 //
 // The `callback` function is the callback you normally would have given
 // directly to the code you want to instrument.
 It receives the same